darrenburns/darren.codes/content/posts/textual-copy-paste/index.md

 author = "Darren Burns"
 +++

-Ever tried to copy text from your Textual app only to find it doesn't work?
-That's because terminal emulators have quite limited support for interacting with the clipboard.
-Fortunately, we have a few options.
+Terminal emulators are in general quite limited when it comes to copying and pasting.
+Fortunately, when writing Textual apps, we have a few options available to us.

 Textual has some built-in support for copy-paste; *but* it's dependent on the terminal your app is running in.

-This post looks at `pyperclip`, and how you might integrate it into your Textual app.

 ## Textual's built-in support